The City of Virginia Beach is the recipient of a $449,000 grant from the Federal Transit Administration

 - February - June 2013: The City advertised a Request for Proposals and selected a consultant.

-- Phase 1: Public engagement process and initial project research.
-(3-4 months, beginning as soon as FTA opens the funding for reimbursement)
+- Phase 1 (June - October 2014): Public engagement process and initial project research.

-When the grant report is completed, the City and the Refuge can pursue implementation grants through the same TRIPP program or through other programs.
+When the grant report is completed, the City, the Refuge, and other interested parties can pursue implementation through a variety of federal grants and other programs.

 The first map is an overview of the area.
 Inset A provides a close-up of Little Island Park launch and the entrance to the Refuge.
 Inset B provides a close-up of the existing visitor's center in the Refuge.